Rem-G/jasmine/README.md

 - processing_data => code used to create the json used for machine learning

-crypto_evolution.py => retrieves a collection of tweets in db and adds to each document the price/volume evolution before and after the tweet (with a defined period)
+- crypto_evolution.py => retrieves a collection of tweets in db and adds to each document the price/volume evolution before and after the tweet (with a defined period)

+- crypto_price.py => gather price of a cryptocurrency for a given period of time and granularity

 # Dataset pre-treatment and model learning